AIcrowd/neurips2019_disentanglement_challenge_starter_kit/README.md

 ```

 #### Evaluation
 Finally, it's time to run the evaluation locally.
-This script will detect what framework you used, provided you used the right utility functions.
+This script will detect what framework you used, provided you used the right utility functions for [PyTorch](pytorch/train_pytorch.py#L168) or [NumPy](numpy/train_numpy.py#L37) (links lead to examples).
 ```
 Step 5:
 # Run the local evaluation